mvysny/mvysny.github.io/_posts/2020-12-10-vaadin-14-session-replication.md

 There is a [Vaadin and Hazelcast](https://vaadin.com/learn/tutorials/hazelcast) tutorial which describes how to enable automatic session replication in Tomcat with Hazelcast-backed distributed session storage.
-However, the article doesn't refute any of the issues stemming from this approach, as described in the "Session Replication in the World of Vaadin" article above, and therefore this setup will suffer from issues mentioned in the article.
+However, the issues described in the "Session Replication in the World of Vaadin" article are fundamental: even the solution described in the "Vaadin and Hazelcast" article suffers from all the issues connected to session replication.

 ## Additional issues with session replication

 ### ConcurrentModificationException

-The servlet spec doesn't specify, at what time Tomcat (or any servlet container) is allowed to perform the session replication.
-From that follows that Tomcat may start the session replication process even if there's an active request ongoing.
+The servlet spec lacks the precise specification of at what time Tomcat (or any servlet container) is allowed to perform the session replication.
+Therefore, Tomcat is free to start the session replication process anytime, even if there's an active request ongoing.
-That means that there could be one thread manipulating UI components (the Vaadin UI thread), and another thread concurrently serializing/reading the state of those components.
+That means that the following situation is entirely possible: there could be one thread manipulating UI components (the Vaadin UI thread), and another thread concurrently serializing/reading the state of those components.
 And that may lead to `ConcurrentModificationException` thrown randomly.

-See [Issue #7328](https://github.com/vaadin/framework/issues/7328) for more details and for a possible workaround.
+See [Issue #7328](https://github.com/vaadin/framework/issues/7328) for more details and for a possible workaround; the workaround was found not to be perfect, for reasons that haven't been investigated yet.

 ### Session replication not serializing the state of Vaadin 14+